Wine Cruise through Germany

 Cruise Only: Nov.
 7-14, 2019

-Our inaugural Keenan River Cruise is set for next November on the beautiful Rhine and Moselle rivers of Germany.
+Our inaugural Keenan River Cruise is set for next November through the heart of Germany.
 This is a special voyage through fairy tale like setting, and production area for the world’s greatest Riesling wines.

-Join us on this wonderful voyage through the heart of the Rhine and Mosel valleys.
+Join us on this wonderful voyage along the Rhine, Main and Danube Canal.
 The villages and cities along the way are picturesque, the wines extraordinary!
 There is an optional 3 night stay in Prague with many special events for our members.